 Patients with shunts or bleeding disorders — Although the threshold for obtaining neuroimaging after minor head trauma in patients with ventricular shunts or bleeding disorders is lower for many clinicians, it is not clear that clinically important traumatic brain injury (ciTBI) after minor head trauma actually occurs more frequently than in normal children.
 As an example, in planned secondary analyses of a large multicenter observational study of children with minor head injury, approximately 1 percent of children with either ventricular shunts (98 children) or bleeding disorders (230 children) had a ciTBI (eg, head injury resulting in death, neurosurgery, intubation >24 hours, or hospital admission >2 nights) compared with 0.9 percent of the approximately 40,000 normal children [28-30].
 However, with the low numbers of patients in these studies, the true frequency of ciTBI following minor head trauma in children with bleeding disorders or ventricular shunts could be as high as 4 to 5 percent, respectively.
 Furthermore, the rate of ciTBI seen in children with bleeding disorders occurred despite significantly fewer severe mechanisms of injury when compared with normal children [29,30].

 CLINICAL FEATURES — Similar to reports of the incidence of clinically important traumatic brain injury (ciTBI), some studies that describe clinical features following minor head trauma only included children who underwent head computed tomography (CT).
 Consequently, these data also likely represent children whose injuries were more severe.

-Common findings — Observational studies have identified loss of consciousness, scalp hematoma, vomiting, and headache as common features associated with minor head trauma in children evaluated in emergency departments :
+Common findings — Observational studies have identified loss of consciousness, scalp hematoma, vomiting, and headache as common features associated with minor head trauma in children evaluated in emergency departments .